kipmyk/acf-dynamic-user-role/readme.txt

 == Frequently Asked Questions ==

-= What does this plugin do? =

-WordPress 5.9 added a new language selector to allow users to switch languages from a dropdown on the login screen if more than one language is enabled on your WordPress installation.
-This plugin provides a quick and easy way to prevent this language selector from appearing.

-It is a very simple plugin which is provided for ease of use: you need only to install and activate the plugin and it will prevent the language dropdown from appearing on the login screen of your site.

 = Why would I use this plugin? =

-This plugin will enable you change the ACF fields dynamically based on User form/edit while creating or updating users.
+This plugin will enable you change the ACF fields dynamically based on User form/edit or role while creating or updating users.

 = I have installed the plugin but I still not able to see the dynamic changes

 Check that the plugin has been correctly uploaded, installed and activated.

 == Changelog ==

+= 1.0.4 =
+Refactored code and fixed minor bug

+= 1.0.3 =
+1. Test on WordPress 5.9.3
+2. Tested with the latest ACF version

 = 1.0.2 =
 Minor plugin changes